Is Harry Potter Hamlet?

 I think this graphic novel is poorly paced.
 Most of the first half consists of Cesario and Viola arguing about what to do with Shakespeare and the rest of the Prodigals.
 Their drama is good, but it supersedes everybody else, and I found myself wondering what was going to happen to Shakespeare and the rest, and wishing that they’d got more focus.
 Othello is reduced to a plot device because he is madly searching for Desdemona, whom he killed during the events of Shakespeare’s play.
 Othello is no longer the honest, loyal friend to Juliet that he was in the previous editions; now he’s more like The Incredible Hulk, filled with animalistic rage and unable to be controlled except by the love of his friend Juliet.
 In some ways, Othello was the most likable character in the previous volumes so I hated to see him like this.

 In addition, the constant couples’ bickering gets a little bit tedious; I suppose that’s inevitable when you take all the comic elements out of Twelfth Night, (Sir Toby and Feste are back in Volume One, and Malvolio, Fabian, and Olivia are nowhere to be seen).
 I did enjoy the ending where Viola resolves her conflict with Cesario much the same way Viola solves the problem of her being Cesario in the play.
 I also like the way that they built up the antagonist Lucius from Titus Andronicus.
 Lucius is a good choice for a villain in this world because he’s seen some truly horrible things in his own play like his father mutilating people, his brothers and sister murdered, and the worst pie recipe of all time.
 Making Lucius a bloodthirsty, cannibalistic pirate is a great choice.
-Still I wish they spent more time fighting with him instead of sailing away from him.
-In short, the characters are compelling as ever but the action is lagging and the drama is reduced to mostly petty couple squabbling.
+Still, I wish they spent more time fighting with him instead of sailing away from him.
+In short, the characters are as compelling as ever but the action is lagging and the drama is reduced to mostly petty couple squabbling.
 I would like to see this series pick up in a more action-packed version more in keeping with a graphic novel.

 Recommendation: I’d recommend this book to all mature fans of Shakespeare, anime, Manga, D&D, or any kind of nerd stuff!